LSE & UCT Double Degree Masters Scholarships 2022/2023 for African Students (Fully-funded)

 Few LSE Master’s Awards (LMA’s) are earmarked for African offer holders on the double degree masters in Global Media and Communications (LSE and University of Cape Town).

 To be taken at (country): UK and South Africa

-About the Award: The MSc Double degree in Global Media and Communications is a unique programme and offers the opportunity to study and gather experience in two cities (London and Los Angeles, Shanghai or Cape Town) with close connections and ties to global media industries.
+About the Award: The Double degree Masters in Global Media and Communications is a unique programme and offers the opportunity to study and gather experience in two cities (London and Los Angeles, Shanghai or Cape Town) with close connections and ties to global media industries.

 Successful students will attend 2 top ranking educational institutions, the London School of Economics (LSE) in London in your first year, and the University of Southern California (USC) in Los Angeles, Fudan University in Shanghai or the University of Cape Town (UCT) in South Africa.
 In our ever increasing globalised world, international experience gained on one of our Global programmes is invaluable and gives students a great knowledge and experience base to work from.

 - Upper second class honours (2:1) degree or equivalent in social science, or a degree in another field with professional experience in media and communications.

 - You only need to apply to LSE but you must meet both the LSE and UCT entry requirements.

 - Competition for places at the School is high.
 This means that even if you meet our minimum entry requirement, this does not guarantee you an offer of admission.